 Get Your Summer Read On Day

 Libraries can host events and activities to mark the opening of Club registration at their locations on any day from June 12 to June 26, 2023.
-We’ll provide more information, resources and ideas for activities by the end of March 2023 on our staff newsfeed.
+We’ll provide more information, resources and ideas for activities by the beginning of May on our staff newsfeed.

 Advertise in your local newspaper